nerun/legend-srd/README.md

 This project is led by [Daniel Dias Rodrigues](https://github.com/nerun) (a.k.a.
 "Nerun"), from the Brazilian blog [GURPZine](https://www.gurpzine.com.br).

-Please, take the time to read my very short [Apologetic manifest of the universal format](Apologetic manifest of the universal format.md).
-There I explain the reasons for this project, and for choosing the UTF-8 format and the markdown language.
+Please, take the time to read my very short [Apologetic manifest of the universal format](Apologetic%20manifest%20of%20the%20universal%20format.md), where I explain the reasons for this project, and for choosing the UTF-8 format and the markdown language.

 ## Work in progress